daisygunn/la-petite-traveller/README.md

 I also decided to change my photo slideshow to a Fancybox gallery as I felt it looked cleaner and I preferred this method of interaction, it also allowed for better responsiveness and the images looked better on larger screens.

-In addition to these changes I also decided to add an animated arrow between the heading for the newsletter sign up form and the form itself, I felt that this was an engaging element that would encourage user's to keep looking down the page.
+In addition to these changes I also decided to add an animated arrow between the heading for the newsletter sign up form and the form itself, I felt that this was an engaging element that would encourage users to keep looking down the page.

 ### **Surface**